Building the Sound of Eastern Engineering Group

 These venues couldn’t be more spread apart throughout the world!
 Building a fanbase throughout the world has been a great pleasure of Pavel’s.
 He expressed that these venues were very special, but it was the excellent audiences that truly made them unforgettable.

 Like many artists, Pavel does not enjoy listening to his own music.
 He is very critical of the final result and needs to let time pass first before he can appreciate it.
-This isn’t the case when listening to other artist’s music.
+This isn’t the case when listening to other artists’ music.
 He has a few favorites who continuously inspire his musical journey.

 He enjoys all genres of music varying from; 70’s rock, Brazilian, Jazz and Middle Eastern/Indian music.
 He finds great inspiration from all kinds of genres and artists.
 Some of his favorite artists are; Matamoros trio, Benny Moré and Marta Valdés, La nueva trova cubana, Gretchen Parlatto or Herbie Hancock, Paco de Lucía, Miguel Poveda, Enrique Morente.
 A true artist can enjoy a collection of different music and see the art in each of them.

 Even though Pavel enjoys many different artists, there isn’t one in particular that he would dream of performing with.
-He enjoys sharing the stage and opening for various artists, but views this experience as something more spontaneous, and ceases the opportunity when it arises.
+He enjoys sharing the stage and opening for various artists, but views this experience as something more spontaneous, and seizes the opportunity when it arises.

 Urkiza’s most fond memories took place at Studio Theater in Cuba, and then in Marta Valdes Spain.
 Building these memories dates back to 1992.
 He expressed traveling and performing through these different places was very endearing to him.
 He was able to meet beautiful people, and ultimately discovered more about himself.
-Taking this musical journey led Pavel to know who he was, and wanted to be as an artist.
+Taking this musical journey led Pavel to know who he was, and what he wanted to be as an artist..

 When asked what the best advice he received, he immediately stated “be yourself”.
-If he could offer advice to an aspiring artist, he’d also tell them to be themselves.
+If he could offer advice to aspiring artists, he’d also tell them to be themselves.
 This is the only way you’ll be able to create the music you want to share with the world and express who you are.

 A crazy memory Pavel shared from being on tour took place in Puerto Rico, 2004.
 This trip was for a very important concert at Bellas Artes de San Juan.
 He remembers the theater being full, and an excellent band of musicians who traveled from Madrid accompanied him.
 He unfortunately caught pneumonia and still had to perform!
 Everyone was worried he might pass out mid show, but luckily it turned out very well.
 He was later admitted to intensive care at a hospital in San Juan for 10 days, but what a story to share, am I right?